cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 <!-- CFR+ thing? -->

 ### Regret in Poker
 The regret matching method is at the core of selecting actions in the algorithms used to solve poker games.
 We will go into more detail in the CFR Algorithm section.
-In brief, each unique state of the game has a regret counter for each action and so the strategy is determined at each game state as the regrets get updated.
+In brief, each unique state of the game has a regret counter for each action and so the strategy is determined at each game state by using regret matching as the regrets get updated.